-Reliability measures how many images were delivered on-time this calendar month, as determined by your SLA.
+Reliability measures how many images were delivered on-time the last 30 days, as determined by your SLA.
 This is a binary metric.
 Either an image is on-time or it’s not.

 Reliability is one of the most important qualities for any retouching service to provide, so we want to be completely transparent around delivery times—and to be held accountable if we’re ever late—even if it’s only a matter of minutes.

 Average Lead Time measures the average amount of time from image upload to delivery the last 30 days.

 Note that the trend in this instance is red!
 That means the lead time in the current period is slower than in the previous period.
 We will own up to negatives.

 The arrow is still pointing up because the lead time is going up.
 It may be a little counter-intuitive, but pointing down didn’t really make sense.
 There just isn’t a perfect mental map solution.